-A few days ago, I invited my yogis to mull over this question: do I have my head screwed on the right way?
+Recently, I invited my yogis to mull over this question: do I have my head screwed on the right way?
 Our practice focused on the neck and shoulders, which helps a lot of us who keep tension there.
-But more importantly, the practice was supposed to inspire every one of us to examine where in our lives we slip into the state of delusion and forget that we are here on earth to learn, and not necessarily to change the people, events and circumstances of this planet.
+But more importantly, the practice was supposed to inspire every one of us to examine where in our lives we slip into the state of delusion and forget that we are here in the earthly classroom to remember what we are in reality, and not to change the people, events and circumstances of this planet.

 Most humans have no idea what they are in reality and mistakenly identify themselves with the bodies they occupy and the belief systems they hold.
 Doesn’t that make most of us delusional?
 To not have any awareness of the very essence of who we are is to live in complete ignorance and guarantees a life based on fear.
 And living such a life is the scariest hallucination.
 But good thing hallucinations aren’t permanent, or real.

 When the foundation of a building is shaky, the rest of the structure can’t be solid.
 In the same way, if we’re not aware of the most vital aspect of ourselves, how can we expect our perspective to reflect reality?
 We may just be caught in a hallucination.